• NEIL DRISCOLL’S “57 NEW PAINTINGS” and LESLEY A. POWELL’S “JUX TA POSITION”

 May 29-6/28/26.
 Opening Saturday May 30 3 – 5 PM

-My upcoming solo show continues with the figurative abstractions that have been a part of previous work.
+These paintings stress line, or color or a combination thereof.
 The large number of paintings (57), is a result of my having retired a few years ago, allowing more time for painting ,exploring new color and, hopefully, being more critical of those finished images.

 • Jux Ta Positions explores the Lesley A. Powell’s journey from choreography to canvas, where the spatial drama of figures on stage transforms into composed forms, images, and colors on paper and canvas.